Anstead, Queensland: Geography

 Anstead is located 21.1 km by road south-west of the Brisbane CBD.

 The suburb is bounded to the west by the northern bank of Dalys Reach (27.5544°S 152.8497°E) of the Brisbane River.
 The Moggill Conservation Park occupies the north of the suburb.
 Historically a rural area, it is now predominantly rural residential with small areas of land in the west of the suburb being either undeveloped or used for grazing on native vegetation.

+Mount Crosby Road runs through from west to east.

 History

 Anstead is named after the original land owner John Anstead, a timber getter and quarry master in the 1860s.
 Anstead was officially gazetted in 1975, prior to which it was part of the suburb of Moggill.